We all like a green lawn here in Utah.

-Here at Millburn Lawn and Landscape, we know everything about irrigation, and we want to help, so here’s our guide designed to answer your irrigation questions and stop all of your hard work going to waste.
+Here at DIY Landscape Supply, we know everything about irrigation, and we want to help, so here’s our guide designed to answer your irrigation questions and stop all of your hard work going to waste.

 How long should the irrigation system be on?